 The law resembles an edict passed by the Communist Party in the former Soviet Union.
 It was during the dictatorship of Joseph Stalin.
 The edict also held parents responsible for the delinquent acts of their children.
 That law was abolished long ago.
 35

 Using alcohol in cooking is an essential part of being fully trained to be a professional chef.
-However, New Hampshire law prohibits alcoholic beverages from school grounds.
-Therefore, State Rep. Jane Clemons sponsored a bill.
-It would enable culinary students to use alcoholic beverages in their cooking classes.
+But the state’s law prohibits alcohol from school grounds.
+So State Rep. Jane Clemons sponsored a bill.
+It would enable culinary students to use alcohol in their cooking classes.

 The legislation failed.
-Earlier, Mothers Against Drunk Driving (MADD), strongly objected to wine tasting being permitted in collegiate culinary classes.
+Earlier, Mothers Against Drunk Driving (MADD), strongly objected to wine tasting being permitted in college culinary classes.
 And that was even though students would not swallow any.
 37

-“This is just censorship of speech, and the University… should not be censoring speech.”
+“This is just censorship of speech, and Princeton… should not be censoring speech.”
 That, according to Dr. Andrew Appel, professor of computer science.
 “The confiscation of printed materials before they can be distributed constitutes prior restraint which is a very severe form of censorship.”
-He emphasized that “Prior restraint of a publication (the T-shirts) is really antithetical to the academic values of a university.”
+He emphasized that “Prior restraint of a publication (the T-shirts) is really antithetical to the academic values of a college.”
 38

 All of this is reported in issues of The Belden Tribune published in 1909.
 39

 The longest recorded champagne cork flight was 177 feet and 9 inches.
-It was at Woodbury Vineyards in New York State.
+It was at Woodbury Vineyards in the state.
 40

-State law of North Dakota prohibits serving beer and pretzels at the same time in any bar or restaurant.
+State law of prohibits serving beer and pretzels at the same time in any bar or restaurant.
 42

 Ohio also tries to protect its fish.
 State law prohibits getting a fish drunk.
 44